-Held each spring at a different location, the Ed Forum features presentations by medical professionals who specialize in the study and research of WM.
-The presentations are directed specifically to the layperson and are not occasions when "specialists talk to specialists."
+Held each spring at a different US location, the Ed Forum features presentations by medical professionals who specialize in the study and research of WM.
+The presentations are directed specifically to the layperson.
 The Ed Forum also offers breakout discussion groups on specific topics of interest to both patients and caregivers.
 Many of the medical professionals remain for the duration of the forum and are available to talk with attendees on an informal basis.
 Each Ed Forum concludes with the popular "Ask the Doctor," a question and answer session moderated by Dr. Robert Kyle.

 Often the first point of contact a newly diagnosed patient has with the IWMF, our website was first developed in 2002 to implement the mission of the Foundation.
 From time to time, redesigns and enhancements will occur to the site to further advance the causes most dear to WM patients and caregivers.
 The visitor to the site, whether WM patient, a family member of a patient, or others with an interest in the disease, will locate services providing support and encouragement, will discover information about WM and educational programs, and will learn how research supported by the IWMF is making strides towards better treatments and a cure.

 An e-mail talk list in English where all matters regarding WM are discussed among patients and caregivers.
 IWMF also administers an e-mail talk list in Spanish and another for our Nordic members.
 Click on the links below to initiate a subscription email:

 An online database that contains the active medical history of participating WM patients, the database will serve as an ever-growing, evolving encyclopedic guide to the conditions and medical histories of WM patients.
 To use the database, go to http://www.iwmfdatabase.com.

 A list of IWMF members in your area, the Network is a means of putting patients and caregivers in touch with others living nearby.